s-r-e-e-r-a-j/FTPBrute/README.md

 ```
 ## License

-Open-source and free to use for ethical purposes.
+Open-source and free to use for ethical purposes.This respository is  MIT Licensed